Named a Best Book of the Year by The Times (UK) and the Los Angeles Public Library

-Winner of the 2018 Prix Goncourt, this poignant coming-of-age tale captures the distinct feeling of summer in a region left behind by global progress.
+Winner of the 2018 Goncourt Prize, this poignant coming-of-age tale captures the distinct feeling of summer in a region left behind by global progress.

 August 1992.
 One afternoon during a heatwave in a desolate valley somewhere in eastern France, with its dormant blast furnaces and its lake, fourteen-year-old Anthony and his cousin decide to steal a canoe to explore the famous nude beach across the water.
 The trip ultimately takes Anthony to his first love and a summer that will determine everything that happens afterward.

 Nicolas Mathieu conjures up a valley, an era, and the political journey of a young generation that has to forge its own path in a dying world.
 Four summers and four defining moments, from “Smells Like Teen Spirit” to the 1998 World Cup, encapsulate the hectic lives of the inhabitants of a France far removed from the centers of globalization, torn between decency and rage.